Mickey’s Very Merry Christmas Party

 Mickey’s Christmas Party vs Mickey’s Not So Scary Halloween Party

 This is probably the most controversial part of our post and one that ties to personal preferences.
 For us, the Halloween party hands-down wins over the Christmas party.
-We like the Halloween fireworks more, the parade is better, and we would pick bags candy over cookies any day.
+We like the Halloween parade more and we would pick bags candy over cookies any day.
 With that being said, the Christmas party is still very fun and gets you in the holiday spirit.

 For us, the advantage that the Christmas Party has over Halloween is the decorations.
 While the Halloween pumpkins are fun, there is something about the Christmas lights and holiday decorations in Disney that take our breaths away.
 The snow (snoap) on Main Street is also a magical touch.

 Our Overall Recommendation

 We would recommend going to Mickey’s Very Merry Christmas Party.
 There are 23 party nights in the months of November and December.
 If your vacation happens to fall on one of those nights, it is worth checking out.
 If you live in the Orlando area, we would recommend the Christmas Party because you get to experience all of the entertainment options during the party.
 Also, if you like character meet and greets and PhotoPass, the party can serve as the perfect opportunity to get your holiday card photo.
 Also, if you plan on attending, be sure to check out our top 5 tips.
 If you are going to the Christmas party this year or if you have been to one in the past, we would love to hear your thoughts.
 Be sure to leave us a comment below!

 Our Favorites to get more info about the our favorite things in Disney!